 When planning an indoor team building activity for a small group, here are some ideas that you might want to consider:

 - Brainstorming activities such as “What do we want?” and “How does the world work?”
+These small group icebreakers encourage team members to share their thoughts and ideas.

-- Debriefing their experiences with one another
+- Debriefing their experiences with one another, allowing group members to reflect and learn from the activity.

 Looking for Indoor Team Building Activities near you?